lumetrium/espanso-dynamic-forms/README.md

 ## About

-**Espanso Dynamic Forms** is a helper application that bridges the gap between [Espanso](https://espanso.org/)'s powerful text expansion engine and the sophisticated UI capabilities of [JSON Forms](https://jsonforms.io/).
+**Espanso Dynamic Forms** is a helper application that bridges the gap between [Espanso](https://espanso.org/)'s powerful text expansion engine, the sophisticated UI capabilities of [JSON Forms](https://jsonforms.io/), and the flexible templating features of [Liquid](https://shopify.github.io/liquid/).

 The workflow:

 1. **Trigger**: You type a keyword in any application (e.g., `:email`).
 2. **Form Appears**: Espanso runs this application, which displays a rich, interactive form defined by you in either **YAML** or **JSON**.
 3. **Fill & Submit**: You fill out the form fields (text inputs, dropdowns, date pickers, etc.) and click "Submit".
-4. **Formatted Output**: The app takes your data, formats it using your [Liquid template](https://liquidjs.com), and passes the final text back to Espanso.
+4. **Formatted Output**: The app takes your data, renders it using your [Liquid template](https://liquidjs.com), and passes the final text back to Espanso.
-5. **Insertion**: Espanso pastes the beautifully formatted text right where you typed your trigger.
+5. **Insertion**: Espanso pastes the rendered text right where you typed your trigger.

 <p align="center">